Antiepileptic Drugs Market Outlook:

 |

-North America in the antiepileptic drugs market is anticipated to dominate with the highest share of 40.9% by the end of 2037, along with a 4.7% growth rate.
-The U.S. readily drives this development, accounting for approximately 95% of the overall regional demand, which is further supported by an increase in health expenditure, that is, USD 5.3 billion fund allocation in 2024, and innovative treatment implementation.
-Besides, Canada also contributes 5% of the regional demand, with biosimilars constituting 37% of the overall market share, thereby creating a prolific opportunity for the market in the region.
+North America in the antiepileptic drugs industry is anticipated to dominate with the highest share of 40.9% by the end of 2035, along with a 4.7% growth rate.
+The U.S. readily drives this development, which is further supported by an increase in health expenditure and innovative treatment implementation.
+Besides, Canada also contributes to the regional demand, thereby creating a prolific opportunity for the market in the region.

-The antiepileptic drugs market in the UK is equally thriving with the presence of the NHS’s centralized procurement, effectively covering 85% of total branded AED costs.
-Additionally, the 2024 guidelines by NICE have readily prioritized third-generation AEDs, which have deliberately enhanced the share to 52% of overall prescriptions.
-Besides, the post-Brexit aspect has accelerated approvals in the country through the MHRA’s Innovative Licensing Pathway, which has successfully reduced review duration by 41%.
+The antiepileptic drugs market in the UK is equally thriving with the presence of the NHS’s centralized procurement.
+Additionally, the post-Brexit aspect has accelerated approvals in the country through the MHRA’s Innovative Licensing Pathway.
 Therefore, all these factors denote a positive impact on the market development in the country.
+The UK government is dedicated to supporting research into and treatment for epilepsy through several initiatives.
+Moreover, the high prevalence of the disease, a strong healthcare infrastructure, past regulatory support of innovation, and government research expenditures uniquely position the UK for continued leadership in the AEDs market.

 - Company Overview